markeyy-tutorial/Kali-User-Management-Project/README.md

 ---

-Once you’ve completed the exercise, please share your experience with me!
+🌟 Once you’ve completed the exercise:
+- please share your experience with me and others 👥!
+- Show some love by giving a **Star** to this repository ⭐️!

 If you’re stuck, don’t hesitate to ask for help.
-And don’t forget to check out my next project, where we’ll automate this entire process!
+And don’t forget to check out my next project 🧰, where we’ll automate ⚙️ this entire process!